-To rank well for chosen keywords, things need to be occur externally to the website and to take place on the website itself.
+To rank well for chosen keyword phrases, things need to be occur externally to the website and to take place on the website itself.

-3) There needs to be activity, in the form of recent updates to the website, and people visiting it.
+- There needs to be activity, in the form of recent updates to the website and people visiting it.

 Back-links are links from other websites, that when clicked take you to the website being ranked.